redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `decrypt_aes`

 Decrypts an encrypted string or byte array target according to a chosen AES encryption method and returns the result as a byte array.
 The algorithms require a key and an initialization vector / nonce.
-Available schemes are: `ctr`.
+Available schemes are: `ctr`, `ofb`, `cbc`.

 ```coffee
 decrypted = value.decode("hex").decrypt_aes("ctr", "key", "vector").string()